15 former WSU frat members charged in alcohol poisoning death

 The Whitman County Prosecutor’s Office charged 15 former members of a Washington State University fraternity Wednesday in the 2019 alcohol poisoning death of a student.

-The charges filed Wednesday are related to the death of 19-year-old WSU freshman Samuel Martinez of Bellevue, Washington.
+The charges filed Wednesday are related to the death of 19-year-old WSU freshman Samuel Martinez of Bellevue.
 Martinez died of acute alcohol intoxication on Nov.
 12, 2019, after attending a fraternity event.

 The former members of the Alpha Tau Omega fraternity were charged supplying liquor to minors at the fraternity event that was part of an initiation process, Prosecuting Attorney Denis P. Tracy said.
 Furnishing liquor to minors is a gross misdemeanor in Washington state punishable by up to one year in jail and a $5,000 fine.